 - 5 cinnamon sticks

-- 1 lb. pork lard or shortening
+- 1 lb. shortening

 - 6 cups all-purpose flour